Hey, my name is Nick.

 Corporate landlords and developers treat homes like stocks while your family gets squeezed into smaller spaces for higher rents every year.

-Tax vacant luxury units until those bastards rent them at reasonable prices
+Tax vacant luxury units to incentivize renting them at reasonable rates

 Ban corporate landlords from owning single family homes